 Registered Nurse, current license to practice with no restrictions.

-Associate or Bachelor degree in Nursing required.
+Associate or Bachelor degree in Nursing from an accredited, internationally recognized institution required.

 Master Degree in Nursing Health Administration, Cross-Cultural Health or Nursing, or related field preferred, but not required.